DewofyourYouth/products-list-app/README.md

 3. ☑️ Delete button by each products
 4. ☑️ All products are saved in local storage
 5. ☑️ Category is a dropdown menu
-6. ☑️ Redux action and reducers for editing already set up - now just working on implementation in component
-7. ☑️ make the render helpers to make `ProductForm` also able to edit when double clicking on `ProductItemRow`
+6. ☑️ Edit price on double click
-8. ☑️ form validation
+7. ☑️ form validation
    - name => less than 50 characters
    - price > 0
-9. ☑️ search work and sorting
+8. ☑️ search work and sorting

 ### To Do: